ramgopal24/100DaysJavaScript/README.md

-# aCodeAday
-Objective : A Code A Day
+Objective : One Day at a Time in 100 Days the Objectiv is to achive Mastery of JavaScript

 "My goal for the 100 Days of Coding in JavaScript challenge is to achieve mastery in JavaScript.
 Although I am proficient in using JavaScript frameworks like Nuxt 3, along with Node.js and MySQL databases, I aim to reduce my dependence on frameworks and AI tools for coding.
 I have also made this repository public so that anyone can contribute to it and also learn from it.